 “They found a 10 percent or more increase in rates of autism spectrum disorder, or ASD, in children whose mothers lived during pregnancy within about a mile and a quarter of a highly sprayed area.
 The rates varied depending on the specific pesticide sprayed, and glyphosate was associated with a 16 percent increase.
 Rates of autism spectrum disorders combined with intellectual disability increased by even more, about 30 percent.
 Exposure after birth, in the first year of life, showed the most dramatic impact, with rates of ASD with intellectual disability increasing by 50 percent on average for children who lived within the mile-and-a-quarter range.
 Those who lived near glyphosate spraying showed the most increased risk, at 60 percent” (Nicole Ferox, It’s Personal: Pesticide Exposures Come at a Cost).

-So far, my focus has been on what we ingest or are otherwise exposed to because of agriculture and the food system, in general and more specifically in industrialized society with its refined, processed, and adulterated foods, largely from plants.
-But the other side of the picture is what we are lacking, what we are deficient in.
-An agricultural diet hasn’t only increased certain foods and substances but simultaneously decreased others.
-What promoted optimal health throughout human evolution has, in many cases, been displaced or blocked.
-Agriculture has depleted the nutrient-level in the soil and, along with this, even animals as part of the agricultural system (as opposed to pastured or free-range) are similarly depleted of nutrients.
+So far, my focus has mostly been on what we ingest or are otherwise exposed to because of agriculture and the food system, in general and more specifically in industrialized society with its refined, processed, and adulterated foods, largely from plants.
+But the other side of the picture is what we our diet is lacking, what we are deficient in.
+As I touched upon directly above, an agricultural diet hasn’t only increased certain foods and substances but simultaneously decreased others.
+What promoted optimal health throughout human evolution has, in many cases, been displaced or interrupted.
+Agriculture is highly destructive and has depleted the nutrient-level in the soil (see Carnivore Is Vegan) and, along with this, even animal foods as part of the agricultural system are similarly depleted of nutrients as compared to animal foods from pasture or free-range.
 For example, fat-soluble vitamins (true vitamin A as retinol, vitamin D3, vitamin K2 not to be confused with K1, and vitamin E complex) are not found in plant foods and are found in far less concentration with foods from animals from factory-farming or from grazing on poor soil from agriculture, especially the threat of erosion and desertification.
+Rhonda Patrick points to deficiencies of vitamin D3, EPA and DHA and hence insufficient serotonin levels as being causally linked to autism, ADHD, bipolar disorder, schizophrenia, etc (TheIHMC, Rhonda Patrick on Diet-Gene Interactions, Epigenetics, the Vitamin D-Serotonin Link and DNA Damage).
+She also discusses inflammation, epigenetics, and DNA damage which reminds me of the work by Dr. Catherine Shanahan (see Dr. Catherine Shanahan On Dietary Epigenetics and Mutations).

 One of the biggest changes with agriculture was the decrease of fatty animal foods that were nutrient-dense and nutrient-bioavailable.
-It’s in the fat that are found the fat-soluble vitamins, and the fat-soluble vitamins relate to almost everything else such as minerals as calcium and magnesium that also are found in animal foods (Calcium: Nutrient Combination and Ratios); the relationship of seafood with sodium, magnesium, and potassium is central (On Salt: Sodium, Trace Minerals, and Electrolytes).
+It’s in the fat that are found the fat-soluble vitamins and fat is necessary for their absorption (i.e., fat-soluble), and these key nutrients relate to almost everything else such as minerals as calcium and magnesium that also are found in animal foods (Calcium: Nutrient Combination and Ratios); the relationship of seafood with the balance of sodium, magnesium, and potassium is central (On Salt: Sodium, Trace Minerals, and Electrolytes) and indeed populations that eat more seafood live longer.
 These animal foods used to hold the prized position in the human diet and the earlier hominid diet as well, as part of our evolutionary inheritance from millions of years of adaptation to a world where fatty animals once were abundant (J. Tyler Faith, John Rowan & Andrew Du, Early hominins evolved within non-analog ecosystems).
-That was definitely true in the paleolithic before the megafauna die-off, but even to this day hunter-gatherers when they have access to traditional territory and prey will seek out the fattest animals available, entirely ignoring lean animals because rabbit sickness is worse than hunger (humans can always fast for many days or weeks, if necessary).
+That was definitely true in the paleolithic before the megafauna die-off, but even to this day hunter-gatherers when they have access to traditional territory and prey will seek out the fattest animals available, entirely ignoring lean animals because rabbit sickness is worse than hunger (humans can always fast for many days or weeks, if necessary, and as long as they have reserves of body fat they can remain perfectly healthy).

 The whole mess of the agricultural diet, specifically in its modern industrialized form, has been a constant onslaught taxing our bodies and minds.
 And the consequences are worsening with each generation.
 What stands out to me about autism, in particular, is how isolating it is.
-The repetitive behavior and focus on objects resonates with extreme addiction.
+The repetitive behavior and focus on objects to the exclusion of human relationships resonates with how addiction isolates the individual.
 As with other conditions influenced by diet (shizophrenia, ADHD, etc), both autism and addiction block normal human relating in creating an obsessive mindset that, in the most most extreme forms, blocks out all else.
-I wonder if all of us moderns are simply expressing milder varieties of this biological and neurological phenomenon.
+I wonder if all of us moderns are simply expressing milder varieties of this biological and neurological phenomenon (Afifah Hamilton, Why No One Should Eat Grains.
+Part 3: Ten More Reasons to Avoid Wheat).
 And this might be the underpinning of our hyper-individualistic society, with the earliest precursors showing up in the Axial Age following what Julian Jaynes hypothesized as the breakdown of the much more other-oriented bicameral mind.
 What if our egoic consciousness with its rigid psychological boundaries is the result of our food system, as part of the civilizational project of mass agriculture?

 * * *